 “Always looking for a ride up to the mountain.
 Kirkwood, Heavenly, Northstar.
 Epic Local Pass holder.
 My family owns a cabin about an hour away (depending on conditions).
 I like to leave the Bay Area Thursday evenings, stay at the cabin, ski Fridays and Saturdays and be home by Sundays.
 Can definitely host at the cabin.
 Rustic, but sleeps 3 comfortably.
 Can meet at any BART station for ride share.” – Josh

 “Hi!
 I live in Sausalito, expert skier ( I lived in Vail for 3 seasons and taught 6-12 yr olds in ski school), and i purchased the Epic Pass this season— will be going to Vail for a week, Mar 9-16, but looking to utilize Epic Pass more this season, Locally~!
-Looking for other advanced/expert skiers to carve some turns with in Tahoe, at any of the Epic Pass accepted resorts.
+Looking for other advanced/expert skiers to carve some turns within Tahoe, at any of the Epic Pass accepted resorts.
 Also looking for ride shares to Tahoe, and occasional places to stay/share.
-I work for myself, so driving schedule is VERY flexible—-prefer to NOT be stuck in traffic, and weekdays are fine with me.
+I work for myself, so my driving schedule is VERY flexible—-prefer to NOT be stuck in traffic, and weekdays are fine with me.
 I have an AWD Cayenne that fits 4 -5 people and equipment, or am happy to pitch in, if someone else can drive.
-Im also single, successful professional, i own my own company, and am hoping to meet other singles (men) that are active and enjoy the sports I am passionate about—- which include skiing and road biking/cycling:) Lets go skiing!!” – Janna
+I’m also a single, successful professional, I own my own company, and am hoping to meet other singles (men) that are active and enjoy the sports I am passionate about—- which include skiing and road biking/cycling:) Lets go skiing!!” – Janna

 Why are new members required to send in a self-intro as part of SnowPals’ new member application?